rg-wood/salt-lion/README.md

 #### Vigilant

-You gain a bonus equal to the level of this talent for rolls to hide or sneak around undetected.
+You gain a bonus equal to the level of this talent for rolls to notice things, such as approaching danger.

 #### Willpower